NC SARA Seal

 National Council for State Authorization Reciprocity Agreements (NC-SARA)

 Mount Saint Mary College is an approved New York State SARA institution.
 SARA is a voluntary agreement among member states, districts and territories that establishes comparable national standards for the approval of interstate postsecondary distance education courses and programs.
-All Mount Saint Mary College online programs are approved by the New York State Education Department of Distance Education.
+All Mount Saint Mary College online programs are approved by the New York State Education Department.

 NC-SARA Mission